13 Best Strike Indicators of 2023: Tested and Honest Review

 The best indicators for fly fishing are the ones that are the most functional, not the most popular.

-As a fly angler of 38 years and a guide for 22 years, I think I have tried just about every indicator ever made, and in my opinion, 85% of strike indicators on the market I wouldn’t use even if the company that makes them gave them to me for free.
-The sad thing is that some of these not-so-good indicators are top sellers.
+As a fly angler of 38 years and a guide for 22 years, I think I have tried just about every indicator ever made.
+In my opinion, 85% of indicators on the market I wouldn’t use even if the company gave them to me for free.

 an angler nymphing behind a rock in a trout stream.